cinemascience/cinema_examples/spreadsheet/slides/spreadsheet.md

 ![bg](img/background.png)
 # A simple example of a Cinema Database

 In `example` directory, we'll start with the `small` example.
 First we'll examine the database, then the Cinema viewer installed alongside it.
-This is a file-based example (using a web browser, but only working on local files).
+This is a file-based example, in which the database and viewer are found together, which is a common use case.

 This directory has the following contents: